Patrickdlg/transcription-helper/README.md

 # Transcription Helper

 A simple program that lets you select a start + endpoint on a youtube video so you can isolate that clip for transcribing.
+This repo builds and deploys to github pages.
+You can [try it out here.](https://patrickdlg.github.io/transcription-helper/)

 Features:
   - load youtube video